redazzo/rfd/readme.md

     state: discussion
     discussion: <link to discussion>
     ---
+*NOTE: This header is critical as it allows automation.*

 An RFD repository is structured as follows:

 1. Each RFD results in a folder named as per RFD ID, e.g. "0003".
 The folder holds a readme.md markdown document, and any other content, that describes the RFD.
-By using the readme.md naming convention tools and services such as github will automatically display its content.
+By using the readme.md naming convention, tools and services such as github will automatically display its content.
 2. A branch is created and named as per the RFD ID (i.e. in keeping the with the prior example, the branch name is "0003").
 3. Discussion on pull a request becomes a record of the changes and updates.
-4. Markdown metadata located at the head of the RFD document is used to capture the title, author(s), and other data, and used to populate an index of all RFDs.
+4. The markdown metadata located at the head of the RFD document is used to capture the title, author(s), and other data, and used to populate an index of all RFDs.

 ![pic](./media/rfdrepo.png)